Peak Design Everyday Sling 3L V2 Review

 Interior Storage: lined with EVA foam for impact protection, the main compartment opens up half-clamshell and offers a fair amount of security / visibility for your expensive camera gear.
 This compartment comes with one of Peak Design’s modular flexfold dividers which are secured via Velcro and is capable of storing a mirrorless camera with one large zoom or two small prime lenses.
 In terms of access, getting gear in and out is a little bit tight, but nothing worth complaining about – access of fast enough for most scenarios

 In addition to main camera storage, there’s a zippered compartment which allows to store up to 3 batteries and several SD cards (in separate plastic cases).
-I have zero issues to report here, other than my wish that the strap was partially elasticized (like on HMG and GG packs) and that a built-in web keeper was present.
+Zero issues to report here,

 Last but not least, on the sides of the main compartment our two stretchy pockets that are perfect for holding a microfiber lens cloth or even the tripod straps that come with the bag.